 The certificates issued by both AIGS and BGL Gem Labs are:

-Note: Some treatments are unable to be detected using standardized equipment such as beryllium diffusion, polymer stabilization or dying.
-These types of treatments may or may not be identified on the reports.
-Testing for uncommon treatments require specialized equipment which many laboratories do not have access to.
-In many cases, testing can only be confirmed by breaking the stone.
+Note: Some treatments cannot be detected using standard equipment, such as beryllium diffusion, polymer stabilization or dyeing.
+These types of treatment may not be identified on the reports.
+Testing for uncommon treatments require special equipment which many laboratories do not have access to.
+Also, in many cases, testing for such treatments can only be confirmed by damaging the gemstone.

 Here is a sample of a BGL brief identification report:

 Prices for services in Thailand are much more affordable then they are in other areas of Asia, Europe, America and Australia.